 James Stewart’s poignant portrayal of Bailey captures universal questions that we all ask ourselves at some point: What do I mean to others?
 And, what difference do I make?

-In running your own business or leading a busy life juggling several responsibilities, you never really stop to think about the impact you make.
-You should…
+In running your own business or leading a busy life juggling several responsibilities, do you stop and think about the impact you make?

-Sometimes life presents you with a ‘George Bailey’ moment – that stops you in your tracks and takes you down to earth.
-The moment catches you off guard, takes your breath away and changes something inside.
+Sometimes life offers you a ‘George Bailey’ moment – where the truth dawns on you.
+Often catching you off guard, it can take your breath away and change something inside.

 I was an English teacher in a previous life, responsible for guiding young people through their often anxious teenage years.
 Oh … and for teaching them the wonders of English!
 Although I taught over 3000 students, some were unforgettable.

 Officially in the bottom stream or lowest set, I expected her to have several literacy problems.
-Yet, as soon as I read her writing, I couldn’t understand why she was in the group.
-Apart from a punctuation weakness, her style was smothered in originality and depth.
+Yet as soon as I read her writing, I couldn’t understand why she was in the group.
+Apart from punctuation issues, her style was smothered in originality and depth.

-I thought of her many times over the years and secretly hoped she’d use her writing gift in some way.
-Yet, when I looked at my own life, I knew it wasn’t easy to follow a dream.
-It took several life-changing events before I decided to live mine.
+Through the following years, I thought of her many times – secretly hoping she’d use her writing gift in some way.
+Yet when I looked at my own life, I knew it wasn’t easy to follow a dream.
+It took several life-changing events before I could live mine.

 Why am I sharing this now?
 This girl means nothing to you.
-She’s a part of my life, my memories, my education.
+She’s a part of my life, my memories.

-It has something to do with the fact that after 10 years, she decided to look for me online.
-It’s to do with the fact that she emailed asking for advice.
-It’s to do with the fact that she explained I’d made such an impact on her all those years ago, she now wanted to live her dream and write…
+Well, after 10 years of leaving school she decided to find me online to ask advice.
+She explained I’d made such an impact on her all those years ago, that she now wanted to live her dream and write…

-It was a moving moment, knowing she was still out there and that she had been inspired to change her life.
-It felt good to know that my words had meant something to her.
-Perhaps the difference was that I believed in her at a time when she didn’t believe in herself.
+It was a moving moment, knowing she was still out there and that I’d somehow made a difference – inspired her to want more.
+Perhaps the difference was that I believed in her at a time when she didn’t believe in herself?

 Running a business is sometimes fraught with drama, stress and uncertainty.
-Perhaps the next time you feel the pressure of it all or you’re frustrated by situations, try to look at it from a positive angle.
+Perhaps the next time you feel the pressure of it all or hit a marketing wall, look at yourself from a different angle.